-You try to watch what you eat, but if you're like most people, you still indulge in many of your favorite foods.
-While it's okay to enjoy the occasional treat, you need to keep in mind that calories add up fast.
-If you make a habit of eating too many high-calorie foods, you may soon notice your waistline expanding.
+If you’re like most people, you occasionally indulge in high-calorie foods.
+It’s okay to enjoy the occasional treat, but you need to keep in mind that calories add up fast.
+You may notice your waistline expanding if you make a habit of eating too many high-calorie foods.

-You might think you can burn these extra calories off at the gym.
-But have you considered just how much exercise you might need to do to torch the amount of calories you get from your favorite foods?
-Moreover, your favorite foods often come in many sizes--is it really worth the calories to choose the large size over the small?
-The next time you are tempted to indulge, take a moment consider if your snack of choice is loaded with calories--and how long it might take you to work those calories off.
+It’s easy to say, “I’ll just burn these extra calories off at the gym.”
+But have you considered just how much exercise you would need to do to torch the amount of calories you get from your favorite indulgences?
+The next time you are tempted to indulge, take a moment to consider if your snack of choice is loaded with calories, and how long it would take you to work them off.

-You may have heard the phrase “calories in, calories out" as a bottom-line strategy for proper weight maintenance.
-This simply means that in order to maintain your current weight, you need to take in an equal amount of calories to those you burn off during your day.
-You gain weight if you take in more calories than you burn, and you lose weight if you burn more calories than you take in.
+You may have heard the phrase “calories in, calories out” used as a bottom-line strategy for proper weight maintenance.
+This simply means that to maintain your current weight, you need to take in an equal amount of calories to those you burn off during your day.
+In a simplified sense, you gain weight if you take in more calories than you burn.
+You lose weight if you burn more calories than you take in.

 For example, you might be craving a sugary doughnut for breakfast.
-A medium-sized frosted cake doughnut contains about 250 calories, and a large doughnut can contain over 350 calories.
+A medium-sized frosted cake doughnut contains about 250 calories, and a large doughnut can contain more than 350 calories.
 Are you going to make time to burn those calories off at the gym?
-And if you do, how long will it take you?
+If you do, how long will it take to do so?

-So what does this mean?
-On average, to burn off a 350-calorie doughnut, a person who weighs 150 lbs would have to swim for about 35 minutes, walk for 54 minutes, or attend an hour-long yoga class.
+What does this all amount to?
+On average, to burn off a 350-calorie doughnut, a person who weighs 150 pounds would have to swim for about 35 minutes, walk for 54 minutes, or attend an hour-long yoga class.

-Makes you think twice about that sugary doughnut, doesn't it?
-Instead of loading up on sugar in the morning, you could opt for a healthier breakfast.
-A bowl of oatmeal contains only 150 calories, and has more nutrients than a doughnut.
-Plus, you can work those few calories off with less than a half-hour of walking.
+You could opt for a healthier breakfast instead of loading up on sugar in the morning.
+A cup of oatmeal contains only 150 calories and has more nutrients than a doughnut.
+You can work off 150 calories with less than a half hour of walking.

 Think about some of your favorite lunch foods.
-How often do you choose to order pizza, or indulge in a burger and fries?
-A single slice of pizza can be over 300 calories.
-Even if you only have two slices, you'll have to swim for a full hour to burn off lunch.
-Worse yet, the burger and fries have even more calories.
-Depending on the type of burger and the toppings, a fast-food burger can have anywhere from 325 to over 900 calories.
+How often do you choose to order pizza or indulge in a burger and fries?
+A single slice of pizza can contain over 300 calories.
+You’ll have to swim for a full hour to burn off just two slices of pizza.
+A burger and fries have even more calories.
+A fast-food burger can have anywhere from 325 to more than 900 calories.
 A large order of fries can have up to 450 calories.
 You’d need to walk for quite a few hours to burn off that meal.

-Consider choosing some tasty, lower calorie foods for some of your meals.
-Sandwiches are an excellent choice for lunch--a regular turkey sandwich usually contains approximately 230 calories.
-Sushi is a fun alternative, and the average California roll has roughly 250 calories.
+Consider choosing some tasty, low-calorie foods for some of your meals.
+Sandwiches are an excellent choice for lunch.
+A regular turkey sandwich usually contains approximately 230 calories.
+Sushi is a fun alternative.
+The average California roll contains roughly 250 calories.
 Salads can be a great option too.
 The caloric content of salads varies depending on the ingredients.
-If you stick to low-fat dressing and don’t load up on cheese, it’s easy to create a salad that is less than 250 calories.
+If you stick to lower-calorie dressing and don’t load up on cheese and nuts, it’s easy to create a salad that is less than 250 calories.

-Trying to balance the number of calories you eat with your exercise level can be confusing.
+It can be difficult to balance the number of calories you eat with the exercise you do.
 You can choose to take a simpler approach by making an effort to exercise on a regular basis.
-Exercising regularly will help you maintain your weight and enjoy occasional indulgences with less worry.
+Exercising regularly can help you maintain your weight and enable you to occasionally indulge with less worry.

 Remember, it all comes down to calories in, calories out.
 Learn how to moderate your calorie intake to keep it in tune with your level of exercise.
-Better yet, start eating a well-rounded diet and exercising regularly, so you won’t need to worry about the occasional indulgence.
-Once you start taking steps toward a more active lifestyle, you'll find it’s easier to maintain a healthy balance.
+Better yet, start eating a well-rounded diet and exercising regularly so you won’t need to worry about the occasional indulgence.
+You’ll find it’s easier to maintain a healthy balance once you start taking steps toward a more active lifestyle.